 - altered quality of life; and

-- any incidental expenses directly related to your loss, including modifications you had to make to your home or vehicle.
+- any incidental expenses related to your loss, such as modifications you had to make to your home or vehicle.

-Why You Should Call Chris Mellino and Tom Robenalt Before Speaking with Another Amputation Lawyer in Cleveland
+Why You Should Call Chris Mellino Before Speaking with Another Amputation Lawyer in Cleveland

 If you or a loved one had a limb amputated, you need an attorney who specifically handles those claims and understands how losing an arm or leg has changed and will change your life.
 You also want to hire someone who won’t be afraid to take your case to court if necessary.

 “One of the first questions some adjusters will ask when a serious personal injury claim comes in is, ‘Who’s representing the plaintiff?’” attorney Chris Mellino says in his free book.
 “Since this information is important to the insurance company, it should be important to you.”

 In the last three decades, we’ve established a network of resources to help analyze cases and make sure clients are well-compensated for their injuries.
 We also wrote the book on medical malpractice.
 Request your free copy here, or contact us for a free consultation.